aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/_index.md

 ## **Add a VBA Module in C#**
 {{% alert color="primary" %}}

-Aspose.Cells allows you to add a new VBA Module and Macro Code using Aspose.Cells.
-Please use the [**Workbook.VbaProject.Modules.Add()**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbamodulecollection/methods/add/index) method to add the new VBA Module inside the workbook
+Aspose.Cells allows you to add a new VBA module and macro code using Aspose.Cells.
+Please use the [**Workbook.VbaProject.Modules.Add()**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbamodulecollection/methods/add/index) method to add the new VBA module inside the workbook.

 {{% /alert %}}

-The following sample code creates a new workbook and adds a new VBA Module and Macro Code and saves the output in the XLSM format.
-Once, you will open the output XLSM file in Microsoft Excel and click the **Developer > Visual Basic** menu commands, you will see a module named "TestModule" and inside it, you will see the following macro code.
+The following sample code creates a new workbook, adds a new VBA module and macro code, and saves the output in the XLSM format.
+When you open the output XLSM file in Microsoft Excel and click the **Developer > Visual Basic** menu commands, you will see a module named **TestModule** and inside it, you will see the following macro code.

 {{< highlight java >}}